mmarkin/EdgeLit_NTP_Clock/README.md

 This firmware uses an ESP32 development board (devkit) to operate a digital clock using LED numeric displays inspired by Nixie tubes.

 This firmware syncs with a Network Time Protocol (NTP) server over WiFi to automatically set the clock's time and keep it accurate.
 The firmware can automatically find the local time zone and it also adjusts for Daylight Saving Time on its own.

 Besides the time and date, the clock can also show the temperature.

 The firmware is menu-driven and has numerous settings to control the clock's operation and the display colors, including a Nixie tube simulation.
 The menu items and their settings are shown numerically on the edge-lit displays.
 They can also be shown with text on a small OLED display.

 All setup is done from the menu except entering the credentials for the WiFi network that the clock will use for time syncs.
 The firmware gets the ESP32 to serve its own little website for this.
 The site can be accessed over WiFi from a phone or computer.

+Detailed information about the firmware's operation and the hardware needed for a clock is in the Edge-Lit Manual.

 Like Nixie tubes, each display used for the clock has the digits 0 to 9 stacked one in front of another and the appropriate digit is lit to display it.
 However, the digits are engraved on clear acrylic panels instead of being electrodes shaped like numerals inside a glass tube filled with neon.
 The panels are edge-lit from the bottom with WS2812B multi-color LEDs to illuminate the engravings.
 So instead of being high voltage devices that can only show amber digits like Nixie tubes, these displays run on 5 volts and the LEDs can show pretty much any color.